Embattled South Korea justice minister resigns amid protests

-SEOUL (Reuters) - South Korean Justice Minister Cho Kuk, mired in a corruption scandal involving his family, resigned on Monday after just over a month on the job, saying his appointment had become a political burden for the government.
+SEOUL (Reuters) - South Korea’s recently appointed justice minister resigned on Monday saying a graft scandal swirling around his family had become a political burden for President Moon Jae-in’s government.

-Cho was appointed by President Moon Jae-in on Sept.
-9 to lead a reform of the prosecutors’ office, which legal critics say has long been susceptible to political pressure.
+Selected by Moon to lead the ministry, Cho Kuk had been tasked with reforming the prosecutors’ office, which critics say has long been susceptible to political pressure.

-His appointment came as prosecutors were investigating his family’s financial investments and the university admissions of his children, which fueled protests against Cho.
+Since his appointment on Sept.9 there have been street protests against Cho, due to investigations mounted by prosecutors into his family’s financial investments and the university admissions of his children.

 “I decided I must not burden the President and the government with my family’s affairs anymore,” Cho said in a statement announcing his resignation.